shirohoo/sftp-client/README.md

     boolean remove(String targetPath);

     /**
      * Pass the path to the file you want to download from the remote server as the first argument.
-In this case, the first argument must include a file name.
+In this case, the all argument must include a file name.
      * Enter the location where you want to save the downloaded file as the second argument.
      * Returns true if the download is successful, false if it fails
      * @param targetPath String